alexle/alexle.github.com/posts/technical-debt-developers.markdown

 The price for this service is your debt incurs "interest" - a percentage charged to your debt.
 The longer you hold it, the more interest you pay.

 [Technical Debt][1], a concept invented by Ward Cunningham, is a similar concept in programming.
-Gain market advantage, ship your product today, in exchange for a quick & dirty design or some corners cut in your software.
+Gain market advantage, ship your product today!

+All it cost is a quick & dirty design or some corners cut in your software.

-This "debt" has to be paid eventually though - and with **interest**.
+The problem is this "debt" has to be paid eventually - and with **interest**.

-In other words, use a global variable and save a day's work so you can make a code release.
-But left unchecked, it'll add more effort and complexity to your future development, since you didn't choose the best design.
+In other words, use a global variable and save a day's work to make a code release.
+But left unchecked, it adds **more effort and complexity** to your future development, since you didn't choose the best design.

 ##Is Technical Debt Bad Then?##